-- 6.3(a) Appending to these Rules & Regulations the approved amendment, which shall be dated and signed by the Chief of Staff, the CEO, and the Chairperson of the Board of Trustees and approved as to form by Corporate Legal Counsel; or - 6.3(b) Restating these Rules & Regulations, incorporating the approved amendments and all prior approved amendments which have been appended to these Rules & Regulations since their last restatement, which restated Rules & Regulations shall be dated and signed by the Chief of Staff, the CEO, and the Chairperson of the Board of Trustees and approved as to form by Corporate Legal Counsel.
+- 7.3(a) Appending to these Rules & Regulations the approved amendment, which shall be dated and signed by the Medical Staff President, the CAO, and the Chairperson of the Board of Directors; or - 7.3(b) Restating these Rules and Regulations, incorporating the approved amendments and all prior approved amendments which have been appended to these Rules & Regulations since their last restatement, which have been restated Rules and Regulations, shall be dated and signed by the Medical Staff President, the CAO, and the Chairperson of the Board of Directors.

-Each member of the Medical Staff shall be given a copy of any amendments to these Rules & Regulations in a timely manner.
+Each member of the Medical Staff shall be given a copy of any amendments to these Rules & Regulations, in a timely manner.

-6.4 SUSPENSION, SUPPLEMENTATION, OR REPLACEMENT
+7.4 SUSPENSION, SUPPLEMENTATION, OR REPLACEMENT

 The Board reserves the right to suspend, override, supplement, or replace all or a portion of the Rules and Regulations in the event of exigent and compelling circumstances affecting the operation of the hospital, welfare of its employees and staff, or provision of optimal care to patients.
-However, should the Board so suspend, override, supplement or replace such rules and regulations, it shall consult with the Medical Staff at the next regular staff meeting (or at a special called meeting as provided in the bylaws), and shall thereafter proceed as provided in Section 6.2 for adoption and amendment of Rules & Regulations.
-If an agreement cannot be reached, the Board shall have the ultimate authority as to adoption and amendment of the Rules & Regulations, but shall exercise such authority unilaterally only when the Medical Staff has failed to fulfill its obligations and it is necessary to ensure compliance with applicable law or regulation, or to protect the well-being of patients, employees or staff.
+However, should the Board so suspend, override, supplement or replace such Rules and Regulations, it shall consult with the Medical Staff at the next regular staff meeting (or at a special called meeting as provided in the Bylaws), and shall thereafter proceed as provided in Section 7.2 for adoption and amendment of Rules & Regulations.
+If an agreement cannot be reached, the Board shall have the ultimate authority as to adoption and amendment of the Rules & Regulations but shall exercise such authority unilaterally only when the Medical Staff has failed to fulfill its obligations and it is necessary to ensure compliance with application law or regulation, or to protect the well-being of patients, employees or staff.